 Marrying the “perfect” Catholic man does not guarantee a happily-ever-after love story.
 I married a man who I thought was the “perfect Catholic man”: a former seminarian who went to weekly Mass, had a prayer life, etc. It turned out that he was a sex addict and addicted to pornography, and then he sexually abused and manipulated me.

-4. You Must Always Take Dating Very Seriously
+Myth #4: You Must Always Take Dating Very Seriously

 Dating is just that: dating.
 It is neither commitment to exclusivity nor a marriage proposal.

-I was in my early twenties when I listened to a talk on CD by the wife of a well-known Catholic writer and theologian.
+I was in my early twenties when I listened to a talk by the wife of a well-known Catholic writer and theologian.
 Her talk was about dating, courting, and marriage for Catholic women.
 One specific point she made struck me.
 She said something to the effect of, “The point of dating is marriage.
 After you date someone for six months, you should have a sense of whether you want to court this person with the likely potential of marriage someday.”
-While this was my own interpretation, naive Patty heard this: “After six months, I should know whether this guy is marriage material.”
+While this was my own interpretation, naïve Patty heard this: “After six months, I should know whether this guy is marriage material.”

 For a young twenty-something woman, that was crazy advice!
 We have to resurrect the idea that there is nothing wrong with dating (as in going on dates).
 Going on lots of dates can be a healthy way to learn the art of dating.
 It gives you opportunities to practice, discern what you want in a partnership, and discover what you like and dislike along the way.